getsentry/sentry/docs/dsym.rst

 1.  connect an i-device (like an iPod) running the version of the operating system you want to extract the symbols of.
-2.  launch X-Code and the device manager there.
+2.  launch Xcode and the device manager there.
 It might be necesssary to "use this device or development".
-3.  wait for X-Code to finish processing the device.
+3.  wait for Xcode to finish processing the device.
-4.  go to `~/Library/Developer/iOS DeviceSupport` (or tvOS etc.)
+4.  go to `~/Library/Developer/Xcode/iOS DeviceSupport` (or tvOS etc.)
 5.  ensure a folder there was created for the version of iOS you are running.
 6.  run `extract-all.py`::

-    $ python extract-all.py --sdk iOS "~/Library/Developers/iOS DeviceSupport/X.Y.Z (XXXXX)"
+    $ python extract-all.py --sdk iOS "~/Library/Developers/Xcode/iOS DeviceSupport/X.Y.Z (XXXXX)"

 This will create a zipfile named ``X.Y.Z (XXXXX).zip`` in your current folder with extracted and preprocessed files.
 If you are extracting for